msalehisedeh/smart-console/README.md

 					);
 	this.watchSubscribers.push(sbc);

-	...

-	this.smartService.clearWatchList(this.watchSubscribers);
+	// maybe onDestroy or somewhere else you need to clear the watch list. this.smartService.clearWatchList(this.watchSubscribers);

 	// Example for throttling logs if throttleOn of options
-	// is configured to 5, then all logs less than level_5
+	// is configured to 5, then all logs less than or equal to
-	// will be blocked (the order of 'level_' location in
+	// level_5 will be blocked (the order of 'level_' location in
 	// log is not important but if it is first, will be noticeable) console.log('level_3', 'message that may not be as important', 'additional info');
 	console.log('level_6', 'message that may be important', 'additional info');